Finding the right parts for your gaming PC can be a pleasant but also a somewhat tedious process.

 Tier 1 — Enthusiast

 These first-tier CPUs are the most powerful CPUs currently on the market.
 They have the highest core and thread counts and they commonly have excellent overclocking potential, although they tend to be more power-hungry, too, not to mention pricey.

-Truth be told, these CPUs aren’t really ideal for gaming, and they are usually a best fit for those who intend to use their PCs not only for gaming but also for some CPU-intensive professional software.
+Truth be told, these CPUs aren’t really ideal for gaming, and they are usually the best fit for those who intend to use their PCs not only for gaming but also for some CPU-intensive professional software.

 |AMD CPUs||Intel CPUs|